EmuDeck/emudeck.github.io/docs/controls-and-hotkeys/steamos/hotkeys.md

 **Note**

-* For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
+* For a tutorial on how to select Steam Input Profiles, see [How to Select a Steam Input Profile](#how-to-select-a-steam-input-profile).
 * If you would like to use the old radial menus, apply the `EmuDeck - Steam Deck Radial Menus` profile instead

 ***